Mariners vs. White Sox Player Props Betting Odds

 Robert Stats

-- Robert has put up 121 hits with 30 doubles, a triple, 33 home runs and 26 walks.
+- Robert has collected 122 hits with 30 doubles, a triple, 33 home runs and 27 walks.
 He has driven in 67 runs with 16 stolen bases.

 Robert Recent Games